Do you love vintage road bikes? Are you a bit eco-conscious at heart and don't want to buy a new bike? Do people say you "have moths in your wallet"?

 Step 3: Replace the rim tape and tires to prevent punctures

-To check whether a puncture is caused by a worn rim tape, simply check if the puncture is on the underside of the inner tube.
-If so, there is no doubt — the rim tape is the culprit!
+To check whether a puncture is caused by worn rim tape, simply check if the puncture is on the underside of the inner tube.
+If so, there's no doubt — the rim tape is to blame!

 To do this: